Rafase282/MyFCCWiki/HTML-&-CSS.md

 Nesting is simple, just add one element inside another: `<p> click here for <a href="http://www.catphotoapp.com">cat photos</a></p>`

 ## Make Dead Links using the Hash Symbol
+Replace your a element's `href` attribute with a `#`, also known as a hash symbol, to turn it into a dead link.
 Sometimes you want to add a elements to your website before you know where they will link.

 This is also handy when you're changing the behavior of a link using jQuery, which we'll learn about later.

-Replace your a element's href attribute with a #, also known as a hash symbol, to turn it into a dead link. `Sometimes you want to add a elements to your website before you know where they will link.

-This is also handy when you're changing the behavior of a link using jQuery, which we'll learn about later.

-Replace your a element's href attribute with a #, also known as a hash symbol, to turn it into a dead link.`

 ## Turn an Image into a Link
 Creating images that link to things is essential and one of the most used things in Web Dev.
 Nest your image within an a element.
 Here's an example: `<a href="#"><img src="http://bit.ly/fcc-running-cats"/></a>`.